lakshyakalia/COMP6721-GroupE/README.md

 ### Instructions on how to run the pre-trained model on the provided sample test dataset:
+All the codes can be ran from Google Colaboratory.
+Simply uploda the ipynb file(s) change the url "dataset_url='/content/drive/MyDrive/plant_leaf_dataset/dataset1/'" and run the code.

 To use predictor, just change the location of the image to be predicted in the code.
 Remember to use respective dataset images for respective model predictors.